Services

 If the layer is a feature layer based on a feature service the additional properties are the following:

-• featureId: the name of the unique feature identifier in feature (relative to the nested properties object),
+• featureId: the name of the unique feature identifier in feature (relative to the nested properties object) - could be an array for compound identifiers

-• queryFrom: the period to search for data around the current time when displaying the features as ISO 8601 duration (opens new window)
+• queryFrom: the period to search for data before the current time when displaying the features as ISO 8601 duration

 • variables: array of available properties in feature to be aggregated over time, for each entry the following options are available: